o2r-project/erc-spec/docs/spec/index.md

 The contents of the reproduced research included in the image tarball are to be valitated against the orginial files.

 <!-- Tools implementing this specification SHOULD communicate the names of ignored files or directories to the user for a transparent validation procedure. -->

+## .ercignore file

+The ERC MAY contain a file named `.ercignore` in the base directory.
+Its purpose is to provide a way to efficiently exclude files and directories from validation.
+This is useful for an implementation of the ERC spec that automates validation.
+If this file is present, any files and directories within the outer container which match the patterns within the file `.ercignore` will be excluded from the validation process.
+The file must be UTF-8 (without BOM) encoded.
+The newline-separated patterns in the file MUST be [Unix shell globs](https://en.wikipedia.org/wiki/Glob_(programming)).

+The following [media types](https://en.wikipedia.org/wiki/Media_type) (see [IANA's full list of media types](https://www.iana.org/assignments/media-types/media-types.xhtml)) are regular expressions of file formats that CAN be used:

+- `text/*`
+- `application/json`
+- `*+xml`
+- `*+json`

 ## Security considerations